Guide

 You look at the numbers.
 You picture the space.
 You imagine what it would feel like to run something that's actually yours.
 And it's compelling enough that you sign a lease, or you're seriously thinking about it.

 Nobody tells you this before you sign.
 They tell you about passion and community and following your dream.
-They don't tell you about rent on a slow January, or how long it actually takes to cover your fixed costs every month.
+They don't tell you about rent on a slow January, or how long it takes to cover your fixed costs every month.

 What's Inside